-Geoffrey Bromley one of my teachers in Church History, of all things, wrote a book called God and Marriage.
+Geoffrey Bromiley one of my teachers in church history, of all things, wrote a book called God and Marriage.
 And he said this: “As God made man in his own image, so he made earthly marriage in the image of his own eternal marriage with his people.”
 That is exactly right.

 Pause here.
 Men, if you really got this text — if it landed on you — you wouldn’t need next Sunday’s message (the application one) because I really believe that, even though application is appropriate and nitty-gritty examples are helpful and good and right for preachers to give, I don’t think that is the main way preaching works.
 I don’t think that is the main way the Bible works.
 I think the main way the Bible works, and preaching that is faithful to the Bible works, is that the Bible displays glories that we are designed and made to know, which we don’t know because we are in the cesspool of soap operas.